InventiDevelopment/cypress-demo/README.md

 Run tests with mobile viewport in Chrome
 Run tests with desktop viewport in Firefox

-Jobs are run in parallel.
+Jobs are running in parallel.
 We can add more jobs with different configuration here.

 We can also categorise our tests to be able to run only one special set of the tests on demand.
 For example [SMOKE], [SECURITY], [VISUAL]